 Differing from the survey instruments and learning from the experiences made by other surveys (such as the U.S. Survey of Consumer Finances, the Dutch CenteR Panel or the Italian Survey on Household Income and Wealth), MEA researchers, in cooperation with TNS Infratest, designed the SAVE study to collect not only detailed quantitative information on households' financial structure like income, savings, and assets, but also relevant socio- and psychological aspects.
 Since 2005, a section devoted to health questions has been included.
 Moreover, new modules are introduced in order to track current macroeconomic changes such as the economic and financial crises of the last years.

 The SAVE data are available free of charge for every scientific user.
-They are stored at the GESIS Datenarchiv für Sozialwissenschaften in Cologne.
-The imputated waves from 2001 to 2010 are provided at GESIS Datenarchiv für Sozialwissenschaften (order sheet).
-In addition, a compact dataset (miniSAVE) containing all datasets from 2005 to 2010 can be ordered.
+They are stored at the GESIS Datenarchiv für Sozialwissenschaften in Cologne and can be ordered online.
+The imputated waves from 2001 to 2013 are provided at GESIS Datenarchiv für Sozialwissenschaften.
+In addition, a compact dataset (miniSAVE) containing all datasets from 2005 to 2013 can be ordered.
 Due to its pre-aggregated variables the dataset is easy to handle and therefore especially suitable for teaching purposes.
 The application form should be faxed to +49 89 38602 - 390.

 The SAVE data are used for scientific research in Germany and other countries on a regular basis and provide the necessary information for policy recommendations.
 Results find a wide echo not only in the scientific community, but also in the media.
 For instance, in 2001 Germany launched a new type of subsidized private pension, the so-called Riester pensions.
 SAVE data was used to analyze the new scheme and its' effect on savings shortly after the introduction (Die Riester-Förderung - das unbekannte Wesen).
 Also during the economic and financial crisis the survey proved to be a valuable tool for economic research.
 Using the SAVE dataset it was possible to monitor and understand the effects of the crisis and the behavioural responses of the households.
 A detailed analysis is provided in the MEA discussion paper 234-11 (Who lost the most?
 Financial Literacy, Cognitive Ability and the Financial Crisis).

-After being concerned with the behavioural responses to the financial and economic crises in the last years, the survey shifted its focus to the old age provisions in the most recent wave in 2011.
+The survey shifted its focus to the old age provisions in the wave in 2011.
 A wide range of questions need to be investigated in more detail: Do we save enough for the time after retirement?
 What can we learn from households who are already in retired?
 In order to answer these question the three pillars of the old-age provision (statutory, occupational, and private) have be considered.

 The questionnaire was considerably shortened in 2011: Due to the redesign and the cooperation with the IAB the amount of questions was reduced to 38 which further increased the acceptance among the respondents.